-Stock options are granted at 100% of the closing price of the Corporation's stock on the New York Stock Exchange on the date of grant, and vest in increments of 25% of the number of shares granted on the anniversary date of the grant so that the options are fully exercisable four (4) years after the date of grant.
-However, stock options become fully exercisable immediately in the event of a change in control of the Corporation, as defined in the stock option agreements.
-In 2007, nonqualified stock options generally were granted to executive officers in amounts consistent with the Corporation's recent historical pattern of stock option grants.
-The Corporation granted stock options to executive officers in 2007 to encourage executive officers to work with a long-term view in the interest of shareholders and to reward the achievement of long-term growth in the Corporation's stock price.
+In 2008, nonqualified stock options generally were granted to the named executive officers in amounts consistent with the Corporation's recent historical pattern of stock option grants.
+Non-qualified stock options were granted to Mr. Bellino in 2008 in connection with him being hired as the Corporation's vice president and chief financial officer.
+The Corporation granted stock options to the named executive officers in 2008 to encourage the named executive officers to work with a long-term view in the interest of shareholders and to reward the achievement of long-term growth in the Corporation's stock price.

-Effective January 1, 2007, performance stock units were awarded which will be earned and become vested based upon the achievement of specific performance targets over a three-year performance period (from January 1, 2007 to December 31, 2009).
+Effective January 1, 2008, performance stock units were awarded which will be earned and become vested based upon the achievement of specific performance targets over a three-year performance period (from January 1, 2008 to December 31, 2010).
 The performance stock units generally will vest at the end of the three-year performance period in amounts from 0% to 200% of the target units depending on the Corporation's performance relative to two performance metrics during the performance period.
 However, performance stock units become fully vested immediately at the target number of shares (subject to the discretion of the Compensation Committee to increase, but not decrease, the number of shares) in the event of a change in control of the Corporation, as defined in the performance stock unit agreements.
 The performance metrics, which are equally weighted, that are used in the performance stock units are: (i) the adjusted cumulative diluted earnings per share of the Corporation during the performance period, and (ii) the relative total shareholder return of the Corporation's Common Stock compared to the SPADE Defense Index during the performance period.
 The number of performance stock units that vest based on the Corporation's performance over the three-year performance period is equal to the sum of (i) the vesting percentage determined by reference to the table below with respect to the Corporation's adjusted cumulative diluted earnings per share over the performance period multiplied by the number of target performance stock units, plus (ii) the vesting percentage determined by reference to the table below with respect to the relative total shareholder return of the Corporation's Common Stock compared to the SPADE Defense Index during the performance period multiplied by the target number of performance stock units.
-The performance metrics for performance stock units awarded in 2007 are as follows:
+The performance metrics for performance stock units awarded in 2008 are as follows:

 Adjusted Cumulative Diluted Earnings Per Share Vesting Percentage of Target Units Relative Total Annual Shareholder Return Vesting Percentage of Target Units

-\$4.79 15% -5.0% 15%
+\$6.41 15 % -5.0% 15%

-\$5.07 33% -2.5% 33%
+\$6.79 33% -2.5% 33%

-\$5.37 50% 0% 50%
+\$7.18 50% 0% 50%

-\$5.67 67% 2.5% 67%
+\$7.59 67% 2.5% 67%

-\$5.99 83% 5.0% 83%
+\$8.01 83% 5.0% 83%

-\$6.31 100% 7.5% 100%
+\$8.45 100% 7.5% 100%

 In the event that the Corporation's performance relative to the performance metrics falls between two of the data points listed in the table above, the percentage of target performance stock units that vest will be determined by linear interpolation between the two data points.
-The adjusted cumulative diluted earnings per share represents the sum of the diluted earnings per share of the Corporation for the years ended December 31, 2007, 2008 and 2009, adjusted, as determined by the Compensation Committee, for changes in accounting, discontinued operations, to exclude gain or loss on the sale of any business or product line, to exclude any asset impairment write-offs or charges (whether of goodwill, intangible or tangible assets), and to exclude expenses for any restricted stock or restricted stock unit awards.
+The adjusted cumulative diluted earnings per share represents the sum of the diluted earnings per share of the Corporation for the years ended December 31, 2008, 2009 and 2010, adjusted, as determined by the Compensation Committee, for changes in accounting, discontinued operations, to exclude gain or loss on the sale of any business or product line, to exclude any asset impairment write-offs or charges (whether of goodwill, intangible or tangible assets), and to exclude expenses for any restricted stock or restricted stock unit awards.